WarwickMicroscopy/Howie-Whelan_2-beam/README.md

 10) Foil normal in Miller indices
 11) g-vector in Miller indices

+Images are saved as 32-bit .tif files and a .png using the default path.

 Very significant speed up (10^3 - 10^5) would be possible by using a more efficient integration routine, linear combination of solutions, and parallelisation on a pixel basis using a GPU.
 Maybe to be implemented at a future time.